 If you do not have self raising flour you can use flour and add baking powder and baking soda to make your own self-raising flour.

 How to make soft savory roti with dahl

 Making roti is not difficult but has a number of steps.
 We make roti with dahl filling but you can also make roti with potato filling or without any filling and then it is just a regular tortilla again.

 The base of roti is self raising flour or flour with baking soda and baking powder added separately.
 Off course water and salt.
 Dahl filling is made of yellow split peas that need to be cooked.
-I opted for the yellow split pea flower.
+I opted for the yellow split pea flour.
 With hot water it is the same result as cooking the yellow split peas until soft and then cook with a chili pepper mix.

 In order to have soft roti you should use oil when you cook the roti.
 Flip regularly and keep them warm underneath a fresh kitchen towel.
 These are so good you can eat them all by them selves.
 Just try you will see I am right.
 Eat it with some chicken like with the my fathers rustic roti.

 How to store?

 These deep freeze really well so you can make a batch, fold them and store them in your freezer for future use.